Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Achievability of Square Root Law

 \subsubsection{Employing the best codebook}

-Following the standard argument \cite[p.~204]{cover02IT}, there must be at least one codebook that performs at least as well as the average.
-Consider this ``best'' binary codebook, but now assume that it is public (i.e.~known to Willie).
+The proof of Theorem \ref{th:achievability_peak_power} guarantees Bob's decoding error performance averaged over all binary codebooks.
+Following the standard coding arguments \cite[p.~204]{cover02IT}, there must be at least one binary alphabet codebook that has at least average probability of error.
+Thus, to guarantee uniform performance, Alice and Bob must select ``good'' codebooks for communications.
+However, choosing specific codebooks would violate the i.i.d.~condition for the codeword construction that is needed to limit Willie's detection capability in our proof.

+Consider a codebook that has at least average probability of error, but now assume that it is public (i.e.~known to Willie).
 Theorem \ref{th:achievability_peak_power} shows that Alice can use it to transmit $\mathcal{O}(\sqrt{n})$ bits to Bob in $n$ channel uses with exponentially-decaying probability of error.
-However, since the codebook is public, Willie can use it to detect Alice's transmissions by performing the same decoding as Bob.
+However, since the codebook is public, unless Alice and Bob take steps to protect their communication, Willie can use this codebook to detect Alice's transmissions by performing the same decoding as Bob.
+Here we demonstrate that to use a public codebook it suffices for Alice and Bob to share a secret random binary vector and note that this resembles the one-time pad scheme from traditional cryptography \cite{shannon49sec}, but employed here for a very different application.

-Now, suppose that, prior to communication, Alice and Bob generate and share binary vector $\mathbf{k}$ where $p_{\mathbf{K}}(\mathbf{k})=\prod_{i=1}^{n}p_K(k_i)$ with $p_K(0)=p_K(1)=\frac{1}{2}$.
-Alice XORs $\mathbf{k}$ and the binary representation of the codeword $\mathbf{c}(W_k)$, resulting in an equiprobable transmission of $-a$ and $a$ when Alice transmits a covert symbol during the $i^{\text{th}}$ symbol period.
+Suppose that, prior to communication, Alice and Bob generate and share binary vector $\mathbf{k}$ where $p_{\mathbf{K}}(\mathbf{k})=\prod_{i=1}^{n}p_K(k_i)$ with $p_K(0)=p_K(1)=\frac{1}{2}$.
+Alice XORs $\mathbf{k}$ and the binary representation of the codeword $\mathbf{c}(W_k)$, resulting in an equiprobable transmission of $-a$ and $a$ when Alice transmits a symbol during the $i^{\text{th}}$ symbol period.
 Provided $\mathbf{k}$ is never re-used and is kept secret from Willie, the i.i.d.~assumption for the vector $\mathbf{y}_w$ in Theorem \ref{th:achievability_peak_power} holds without the need to exchange an entire secret codebook between Alice and Bob.
 Bob decodes by XORing $\mathbf{k}$ with the output of the hard-decision device prior to applying the ML decoder.
+While the square root law implies that the shared $\mathcal{O}(n)$-bit secret here is quadratic in the length $M=\mathcal{O}(\sqrt{n})$ of a message, we offer a coding scheme that, on average, requires an $\mathcal{O}(\sqrt{n}\log n)$-bit secret in Appendix \ref{app:key}.
+The development of LPD communication with a shared secret either linear or sublinear in the message size is a subject of future research.